-The Trauma Academy Northwest, LLC began in the summer of 2016 by co-founders with a passion and vision to offer education and consultation to staff and volunteers at organizations including educators, parents/guardians, daycare staff, law enforcement, religious leaders, and others.
+The Trauma Academy Northwest, LLC began in the summer of 2015 by its Co-Founders with a passion and vision to offer education and consultation to staff and volunteers at organizations including educators, parents/guardians, daycare staff, law enforcement, religious leaders, and others.
 The primary goal is to improve the knowledge about trauma among non-mental health professionals by utilizing a five-tiered training program offering increasingly more complex information about how to understand, identify, respond to, and prevent trauma in children.
 The specificity, with which they chose their target population and topic matter was completely by design.
 Having both spent time in school districts as well as providing outpatient therapy to individuals and families, they believe that much of the training material available to these populations did not get at the heart of the matter: pairing digestible "jargon" free training material with specific and individualized tools for each child-serving agency and venue.

-While the founder believes the five standard tiers of training material (Introduction to Trauma through Level IV) provide all non-mental health professionals and caregivers a substantial understanding of how trauma affects each child and what adults can do to help alleviate it, they also developed a list of "additional trainings" that target topics not addressed in the levels.
+While the founder believes the five standard tiers of training material (Introduction to Trauma through Level IV) provide all non-mental health professionals and caregivers a substantial understanding of how trauma affects each child and what adults can do to help alleviate it, they also developed a list of "additional training" that target topics not addressed in the levels.
 The description and objectives of all training levels and "additional training" can be found here.